Shubham-Prabhu/portfolio/final_project_Shubham_part2.md

 Research Questions for Interview: <br />
 1) Do you find the Title or the Title Page Picture offensive? <br />
+2) Are the visualisations easy to understand and convey the facts mentioned? <br />
+3) Is the call for action effective for you to act on it? <br />
-2) Is the background described for the issue effective enough?
+4) Is the background described for the issue effective enough?
 OR Does the background make you aware of the issue I am talking about? <br />
-3) Is the call for action effective for you to act on it? <br />
-4) Are the visualisations easy to understand and convey the facts mentioned?
-5) Is the story compelling and clear enough to understand and is the story flow making sense to you?
+5) Is the story compelling and clear enough to understand and is the story flow making sense to you? <br />

 ###### The findings from your interviews
 I interviewed 3 individuals.
 2 were students in mid 20s and 1 was Software Developer in early 30s. <br />

+1) Do you find the Title or the Title Page Picture offensive? <br />
+- One of them said, "Since the title and focal point of your project is obesity, it makes sense to add pictures and titles related to obesity and it ideally shouldn't offend anyone". <br />
+- All three of them had simila views on this and assured me that no one will be offended by this. <br />

+2) Are the visualisations easy to understand and convey the facts mentioned? <br />
+- One of the interviewees mentioned that from the first visualisation it seems that "others" is the biggest category, and makes it difficult to understand how other categories related to obesity are related. <br />
+- Second interviewee suggested to totally removing the "others" category as it making the visualisation more confusing. <br />
+- Third interviewee also echoed similar concerns regarding the tree map, that is bit confusing and diseases related to obesity are not being focussed upon. <br />
+3)

 ###### Changes you plan on implementing to your visualizations next week to address the issues identified